Top Five IT Improvement Resolutions for 2022

 - Two areas that present opportunities to innovate your service delivery that could help you win new business, increase customer retention and improve your bottom line.

 Your network design impacts staff productivity and the costs for maintaining your IT.
-While keeping tabs on your IT performance and all your assets should be an ongoing activity, make 2020 the year you conduct a thorough review to identify improvements.
+While keeping tabs on your IT performance and assets should be an ongoing activity, make 2022 the year you conduct a thorough review to identify improvements.
 Key goals of the review can be to:

 - Identify unnecessary equipment that is consuming resources to maintain.

 - Identify and develop a plan for upgrades that can improve stability and security.

 - Develop a strategy to reduce network maintenance, which can include utilizing cloud infrastructure, replacing problematic business applications or implementing network monitoring solutions.